Tours at The Dedham Museum & Archive

-Get a glimpse into Dedham history with a tour of The Dedham Historical Society & Museum.
+Get a glimpse into Dedham history with a tour of The Dedham Museum & Archive.
 Your visit will provide a look back at some of the people and places that have contributed to the town’s long, rich history and that have made Dedham distinctive.

 - A staff member will greet your group and give an introduction to Dedham history and the Historical Society, as well as a summary of our collection.